 Are you looking to Elope to Ireland?
 We’re blessed in Ireland with some of the stunning beauty all around us.
-From the rugged coastlines of the Wild Atlantic Way from Cork to Donegal to the Ancient East and Newgrange were surrounded by beauty & history, windswept vistas and cosy pubs.
+From the rugged coastlines of the Wild Atlantic Way from Cork to Donegal to the Ancient East and Newgrange we are surrounded by beauty & history, windswept vistas and cosy pubs.

 It’s amazing to me that in the past years I’ve been fortunate to film many weddings for couples who have decided on this little green corner of the world to hold their destination wedding / elopement.
 From brides and grooms travelling from the USA, UK and all over Europe the idea of an Irish Elopement is becoming a really positive and beautiful experience and I’m thankful to have been able to capture these moments on film.

 Here’s a few tips that I’ve picked up that may be of help if you are looking to Elope to Ireland!

 Religious or Civil Ceremony?

 Civil – You can chose to get married legally in the Civil Registrars Office from Monday – Friday.
 Also they have lists of pre-aproved locations like hotels that they will carry out the wedding.
 If you have your heart set on a Saturday wedding you could have a civil wedding during the week to have the legal paperwork done.
 Then you can hire a celebrant separately to do a blessing on the day and location of your choosing.
 Minimum of 3 months notice must be given.

 Religious – You will need to contact a Church in the area you wish to get married in and typically any day is ok, if available, apart from Sundays and Holy Days.
 However the Priest/Minister may not wish to do the wedding if he doesn’t know you so if your heart is set on a Church Wedding then you will need to find a Church that’s open to you.